razorpay/blade/rfcs/2022-04-09-accessibility.md

 https://user-images.githubusercontent.com/35374649/167380507-71e60b7f-d36e-42b3-b649-911400e2c66f.mp4

-Even though only a few of the teams are on boarded to blade, when more teams will migrate this will become a problem since every app/site will be inaccessible if we don’t implement accessibility in blade components.
+Even though only a few teams are onboarded to blade, this could become a major problem when more teams migrate since every app/site won't be completely accessible if we don’t implement accessibility centrally in the core blade components.

 Adding accessible components to blade will iron out all these inconsistencies and teams can build more accessible apps with minimal effort.

 ## What is the expected outcome?

-The goal of this RFC is to lay the foundations so that we can ship blade components that are accessible out of the box such that consumers don't have to worry about every minute detail.
+The goal of this RFC is to lay the foundations so that we can ship accessible components out of the box so that consumers don't have to worry about every minute detail.
 Here are couple of areas that this RFC will touch upon:

 - Research about cross platform accessibility between web and native.
 - Ensure components are accessible through assistive technologies.